Wisdom and Wind-Bag, 1866. Artist: John Tenniel

 © The Print Collector / Heritage-Images

-Addressing Bright Carlyle Cloak Heritage Image Partnership John Bright John Tenniel Listening Sir John Tenniel Social Class Speech Tenniel Thomas Carlyle Walking Cane Working Class
+Addressing Bright Carlyle Heritage Image Partnership John Bright John Tenniel Listening Sir John Tenniel Social Class Speech Tenniel Thomas Carlyle Walking Cane Working Class

 FREE PERSONALISATION

-We are proud to offer a range of customisation features including Personalised Captions, Color Filters and Picture Zoom Tools
+We are proud to offer a range of customisation including Cropping, Captions, and Filters.
+Zoom Cropping can be adjusted in the basket

 SECURE PAYMENTS

-We happily accept a wide range of payment options so you can pay for the things you need in the way that is most convenient for you
+We accept all major payment options so you can pay for the things you need in the way that is most convenient for you